mikebrind/Razor-Pages-In-Action/Chapter14/ReadMe.md

 # Chapter 14

-## Configuring and ublishing your application
+## Configuring and publishing your application

 This chapter covers